 The annual allowance (AA) is the amount by which the value of your pension benefits may increase in a year without you having to pay a tax charge.

-If the value of your pension savings in a year (including pension savings outside of the LGPS) is more than the annual allowance, the excess will be taxed as income.
+If the increase in the value of your pension savings in a year (including pension savings outside of the LGPS) is more than the annual allowance, the excess will be taxed as income.

 The standard annual allowance increased to £60,000 from 6 April 2023.
 For the tax years 2016/17 to 2022/23 it was £40,000.